amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 console.log(insertToTail(array, 4)); // => [ 1, 2, 3, 4 ]
 ```

-Based on the [language specification](https://tc39.github.io/ecma262/#sec-array.prototype.push), push just set the new value at the end of the array.
+Based on the [language specification](https://tc39.github.io/ecma262/#sec-array.prototype.push), push just set the new value at the end of the Array.
 Thus,

 > The `Array.push` runtime is a *O(1)*